Things to do in the Southernmost City in Montenegro!

-The coastal town of Ulcinj in Montenegro is the southernmost town on the Adriatic coast of the country.
+The coastal town of Ulcinj in Montenegro is the southernmost town on the Adriatic coast in Montenegro.
 The wider area has had inhabitants since the Bronze Age, according to the dating of tombs in the area.
-Ulcinj resembles a sort of living record of cultures and civilizations past, and is a true representation of the area’s unique and lengthy past.
-Ulcinj is rich with historic monuments, among them many mosques, the clock tower and the 6th Century Villa Rustica with its ancient mosaics.
+Ulcinj resembles a sort of living record of cultures and civilizations past and is a true representation of the area’s unique and dull past.
+Ulcinj is rich with historic monuments, amongst them many mosques, the clock tower and the 6th Century Villa Rustica with its ancient mosaics.

 Due to the nature of Ulcinj, many who visit tend to come back time and time again.
 This is partly due to the sheer beauty of the region and partly due to the fact that when people start to explore the surrounding area and its mountain foot villages, natural heritage sites, historically significant ancient ruins and monuments, and the mile upon mile of breathtaking beaches, they are equally impressed and intrigued by the country, which is a little too large to absorb in a mere two-week holiday break.

 Those who like to walk should sample some of the trails along the coastline, some of which take the holidaymaker past reefs and over cliff tops, and there are islands not far off the shore that make for an outstanding view; some of these islands are accessible from the shore or ports by boat excursions.

 Valdanos beach is the famous Ulcinj cove which, as part of a beach walk, is a must-see and attracts many who stroll the Adriatic coastline looking for serenity and unique surroundings.
 Kitesurfing

 is really popular in this area.
 If you enjoy adrenaline shots than this might be an activity for you.
 Many private beaches along the Ulcinj Riviera are organising kitesurfing classes daily and with the affordable price, so when you are at the beach, you can see a lot of kitesurfers in the air, but you can also become one of them.